xieweiAlex/English_Learning/words/2020/words-Jun.md

 **paved its way** to profitability.

 > modularity, modular
 > The notion of "intricate and beautiful complexities" is almost an oxymoron.
-Unix programmers vie with each other for "simple and beautiful" honors — a point that's implicit in these rules, but is well worth making overt.
+Unix programmers vie with each other for "simple and beautiful" honors — a point that's implicit in these rules, but is well worth making **overt**.

 **my heart sinks** for Linux when I see the size of it